micmejia/bible-dump/NKJV/Acts/Acts 14.md

 Now it happened in Iconium that they went together to the synagogue of the Jews, and so spoke that a great multitude both of the Jews and of the Greeks believed.

 ###### 2
-But the unbelieving Jews stirred up the Gentiles and [^a]poisoned their [^b]minds against the brethren.
+But the unbelieving Jews stirred up the Gentiles and poisoned their minds against the brethren.

 ###### 3
 Therefore they stayed there a long time, speaking boldly in the Lord, who was bearing witness to the word of His grace, granting signs and wonders to be done by their hands.